neon experiences (2026): After the big relaunch – is neon still worth it?

 Practical: neon’s investment universe can be filtered according to different topics (left-hand image).
 If you select “ETFs”, all the ETFs on offer appear in alphabetical order (right-hand image).

-If you are not yet a neon customer, you will find the securities currently on offer in the neon product list.
+If you are not yet a neon customer, you can find the securities currently on offer in the neon product list.
 New additions are highlighted in red.
 In contrast to the app, this list lacks meaningful information such as the product costs (TER).

 After all, neon has included the product name, including provider and index, as well as the dividend distribution in the ETF list, which means that you can at least make a pre-selection without further research.